metaist/pdfmerge/README.md

 This example illustrates several features:

-- specifying an output file (must not be any of the input files)
+- specifying an output file
 - merging multiple files, some more than once
 - splicing parts of file using indices (1-based; negatives allowed)
 - including the same page multiple times